josephkniest/playlist-modifier/README.md

 6) Execute the program with ```node playlist-modifier.js <path to input json> <path to changes json> <desired output json path>```

+Data objects are referenced by id in the changes file.
+When a new playlist is to be added, the id is not required and will be ignored if present as id assignment is the job of this program in maintaining an unsorted serial indexing scheme.
+Removals of playlists are done by id.

 ## Maintenance

 - Execute tests with ```npm test```